Lori Roy: Writing process and themes

 During her writing of The Disappearing, Roy focused on individual characters and summarized the completed content before the book was fully written.
 She based the story on a criminal investigation at the Arthur G. Dozier School for Boys and killings by Ted Bundy.
 In Gone Too Long, Roy focused on the Ku Klux Klan and included a timeline of the organization.
 Her books are written in the Southern Gothic and mystery fiction genres.

 Awards

 In 2012, Bent Road was given the Edgar Award for Best First Novel by an American Author.
 Bent Road was also named one of the Kansas Notable Books for 2012 by the State Library of Kansas.
 With Until She Comes Home, Roy was nominated for the 2014 Edgar Award for Best Novel.
 In 2016, Roy won the Edgar Award for Best Novel with Let Me Die in His Footsteps.
 She was the first woman author to win these two Edgar Awards.
-She was the third author to win both Edgar Awards.